Significant work for several months is required at the Pepperhill Household Waste and Recycling Centre (HWRC), Kent County Council has said.

 On April 21 a fire broke out in the household waste bay in the waste transfer station, it is unknown as to the source of the fire due to the volume of the waste that is taken in daily.

-Test results on the building have shown that due to chlorine levels that was produced from the various waste types that burnt in the fire, a full decontamination process is necessary and will take approximately eight weeks to complete.
+Test results on the building have shown that due to chloride levels that was produced from the various waste types that burnt in the fire, a full decontamination process is necessary and will take approximately eight weeks to complete.

 A further two to four weeks will then be required to renew lighting, doors, concrete walls, electrics, the sprinkler system, CCTV and cladding.